BXU69/GenCPM/README.md

 - `actual_behavior`: actual values of behavior response.
 - `positive_lambda_total`: the final lambda indicating penalty used in the model fitted with positive edges separately for each fold during cross-validation.
 Not applicable when `edge = "combined`.
 - `negative_lambda_total`: the final lambda indicating penalty used in the model fitted with negative edges separately for each fold during cross-validation.
 Not applicable when `edge = "combined`.
 - `lambda_total`: the final lambda indicating penalty used in the model fitted with all edges for each fold during cross-validation.
-Not applicable when `edge = "separate`.
+Not applicable when `edge = "separate"`.

 ```